 Codeine Abuse Statistics

-- 80% of heroin users report using prescription drugs first.
+- 80% of people who use heroin report using other prescription drugs first.

 - About 115 people die every day because of an opioid overdose.

-- Between 21% to 29% of those prescribed opioids misuse them.
+- Between 21% to 29% of people who are prescribed opioids misuse them.

 Drugs.com. (n.d.).
 Codeine and Alcohol / Food Interactions.
 Retrieved from from https://www.drugs.com/food-interactions/codeine.html

 Healthline. (n.d.).
 Codeine Withdrawal: Symptoms, Treatment, and More.
 Retrieved from from https://www.healthline.com/health/codeine-withdrawal#symptoms

 Mayo Clinic.
 (2017, October 26).
 Drug addiction (substance use disorder).
 Retrieved from from https://www.mayoclinic.org/diseases-conditions/drug-addiction/symptoms-causes/syc-20365112